 Please click here for the application document checklist.

-Your original passport will be shipped to the Royal Danish Embassy in Ottawa for verification, but will be returned to you via courier (prepaid at VFS), usually within a week.
+Your original passport will be shipped to the Royal Danish Embassy in Ottawa for verification, but will be returned to you via courier (prepaid at VFS), usually within 1-2 weeks.

 STEP 3: Submit Application

 All applications must be submitted in person through our service partner, VFS Global.

 It is not possible to submit your application in any other city.